-All information regarding a Child Protection concern or suspected case of Child Abuse must be only shared on a 'need to know basis' and always in the best interests of the child's general welfare and safety.
-The subject should never be discussed with other persons in the organisation, including leaders or children if they are not directly involved.
+All information regarding a child protection or welfare concern must be only shared on a 'need to know basis' and always in the best interests of the child's general welfare and safety.
+The subject should never be discussed with other persons in the organisation, including leaders or children or young people if they are not directly involved.